MikeDigitize/JSFundamentals/README.md

 ```

 In this example the function bar is returned from the function foo.
 The variable <code>a</code> is lexically scoped within foo and any descendant scopes.
-It is not available outside of the scope of function foo.
-However, by creating a variable <code>bar</code> in the global scope and assigning it to the return value of foo, when we call that function we have access to <code>a</code>, even though the call is outside of <code>a</code>'s lexical scope.
+It is not available outside of the scope of foo.
+However, by creating a variable <code>bar</code> in the global scope and assigning it to the return value of foo, which is a function, when we call that function we have access to <code>a</code>, even though the call is made outside of the lexical scope of <code>a</code>.

 This is the crux of closures.
 It is the ability to access values outside of their lexical scope.
-Lexical scope defined at the compilation stage is still accessible at runtime, even if that reference is made outside of the scope it was defined in.
-In the above the function foo has returned and no longer being in use, yet closures still allow us to access values defined inside it.
+Lexical scope defined at the compilation stage is accessible at runtime even if the reference is made outside of the scope it was defined in.
+In the above the function foo has returned and is no longer in use, yet closures still allows access to values defined inside it.
 To help illustrate a practical use of closures consider the following piece of code;

 ```javascript
 function percentage(percent) {